niyht/Daily-Store-Statistics-For-WooCommerce/README.md

 With this plugin, you can access the statistics of the people who enter your site daily, which I have listed below:

-Number of people visiting the site
+Number of people visiting the site<br>
-Number of people visiting the product page
+Number of people visiting the product page<br>
-Number of products added to cart
+Number of products added to cart<br>
-Number of people who saw the cart page
+Number of people who saw the cart page<br>
-Number of people who saw the payment page
+Number of people who saw the payment page<br>

 The product page part may not work very well if you have wp-rocket installed on your site and you are using the caching feature.